China Travel and Tours

 What to bring

 Bring as little as possible.
 The huge variety of products available in China's markets will probably stimulate your shopping activities.
 Hence, you want to have as much capacity as possible to avoid excess baggage on your way back home.
 However, articles of personal use from your usual brand can be difficult to find in some rural areas.
-We suggest you bring articles like: personal tooth brush, bathing articles, contact lens solution, daily toiletries, suntan oil, shaving items, disinfectant tissues and bandage.
+We suggest you bring articles like: personal tooth brush, bathing articles, contact lens solution, daily toiletries, suntan oil, shaving items, disinfectant tissues, toilet paper (Most public toilet do not provide it.) and bandage.

 ClimateClimate